ProjectsGm2/Gm2-Wordpress-Suite/docs/recipes/events/README.md

 Registers an Event post type and demonstrates Open in Code for generated schema.

+See the [Schema Mapping and SEO guide](../../schema-mapping-and-seo.md) for mapping presets, JSON-LD examples and SEO hooks.

 ```php
 register_post_type( 'gm2_event', [
     'label' => 'Event',